 - Links from forums, Q&A sites, top lists, comments, content aggregators, business listings, etc. Keep in mind that vast majority are low-quality links so their benefits are questionable.

 - Find out what works for others.
 Spy on your competitors to explore their backlinks.
-There are many tools such as ahrefs or monitorbacklinks.
+There are many tools such as our LinkMiner or others: ahrefs, monitorbacklinks.

 - Email outreach.
 A time-consuming but working technique.
 Check links of your competitors and contact relevant people behind these websites.